Kanerudaisuki/blp-rs/README.md

 **Options:**

 - `--mips <MASK...>`
   Explicit mipmap mask as a sequence of 0/1 values (length 1–16).

+  By default **all mip levels are enabled**.
+    - `0` disables a mip level.
+    - `1` keeps a mip level enabled (mainly serving to position zeros).

-  Example: `--mips 1 0 1 1` → only the first, third and fourth mip levels are enabled.
+  Example: `--mips 1 0 1 1` → all levels stay enabled except the second one, which is disabled.
-  By default all levels are enabled.

 - `--mips-limit <N>`
   Limit the number of generated mip levels (1–16).